RMI-PACTA/workflow.prepare.pacta.indices/README.md

 docker-compose up --build
 ```

-and the prepared indices will automatically populate a timestamped sub-directory in `OUTPUT_PATH`.
+and the prepared indices will automatically populate in the folder
+`PACTA_DATA_PATH`.